g200kg/kicad-gerberzipper/README.md

 #### Install with "Plugin and Content Manager" (for KiCad 6+)

-- Download the Zip from 'Release'.
+- Download from this repository and get 'pcmpackage.zip' file.
 - Open PCM (plugin and Content Manager) window from Menu 'Tools - Plugin and Content Manager'.
-- Select 'Install from File...' and specify the downloaded zip file.
+- Select 'Install from File...' and specify the 'pcmpackage.zip' file.

 ![](images/20220312_gerberzipper1.png)